-Snorkeling and diving is not only about seeing, but also exploring the underwater world up close.
-Most people can only experience this by viewing pictures or footage, but if you are a snorkeler or diver you can get a first-hand experience of this unique setting.
+Snorkeling and diving is not only about viewing from a distance, but also exploring the underwater world up close.
+Most people are content with looking at pictures or videos, but if you are a snorkeler or diver, you can get an unforgettable first-hand experience of the aquatic world.

 The mask lens is a window that provides you with a clear and unobstructed view of the marine life.
 As such, you must do everything in your power to ensure that this window remains clear at all times.
 This is crucial not only for your enjoyment, but for your personal safety as well.
 You must learn to take care of it so it doesn’t fog up, and the best way to do that is with a high quality anti fog spray.

 Unfortunately, snorkel and dive masks have a tendency to fog up and cloud your view.
 In this article, we will examine the best anti fog for snorkel and dive masks to keep your mask from fogging up.
 We will go over the best ways you can care for and prepare your mask to keep it free and clear of fog each excursion.